joeytakeda/misc/table.md

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.sortable](#att.sortable)  (@sortKey)  [att.typed](#att.typed)  (type, @subtype)
 @typedescribes the nature of the items in the list.
-**Derived from** [att.typed](#att.typed) **Status**Optional**Datatype**teidata.enumerated**Suggested values include:**glosseach list item glosses some term or concept, which is given by a label element preceding the list item. indexeach list item is an entry in an index such as the alphabetical topical index at the back of a print volume. instructionseach list item is a step in a sequence of instructions, as in a recipe.litanyeach list item is one of a sequence of petitions, supplications or invocations, typically in a religious ritual. syllogismeach list item is part of an argument consisting of two or more propositions and a final conclusion derived from them. **Note**Previous versions of these Guidelines recommended the use of type on  [list](#list)  to encode the rendering or appearance of a list (whether it was bulleted, numbered, etc.).
+**Derived from** [att.typed](#att.typed) **Status**Optional**Datatype**teidata.enumerated**Suggested values include:**

+gloss each list item glosses some term or concept, which is given by a label element preceding the list item. each list item glosses some term or concept, which is given by a label element preceding the list item. index each list item is an entry in an index such as the alphabetical topical index at the back of a print volume. each list item is an entry in an index such as the alphabetical topical index at the back of a print volume. instructions each list item is a step in a sequence of instructions, as in a recipe.each list item is a step in a sequence of instructions, as in a recipe.litany each list item is one of a sequence of petitions, supplications or invocations, typically in a religious ritual. each list item is one of a sequence of petitions, supplications or invocations, typically in a religious ritual. syllogism each list item is part of an argument consisting of two or more propositions and a final conclusion derived from them. each list item is part of an argument consisting of two or more propositions and a final conclusion derived from them.

+**Note**Previous versions of these Guidelines recommended the use of type on  [list](#list)  to encode the rendering or appearance of a list (whether it was bulleted, numbered, etc.).
 The current recommendation is to use the rend or style attributes for these aspects of a list, while using type for the more appropriate task of characterizing the nature of the content of a list. **Note**The formal syntax of the element declarations allows label tags to be omitted from lists tagged &lt;list type="gloss"&gt;; this is however a semantic error.